 We can’t do that by dumping them in daycare 10 hours a day and tossing chicken nuggets over the backseat while racing to soccer practice.

 And we’re beginning to figure that out.

 Most modern-day working mothers are exhausted.
 They’re stressed out, depressed, and guilt-ridden.
 They don’t eat right, exercise, or get enough rest.
 They work around the clock both in the home and in the workplace, and never have time to focus on the things that matter most to them.
 Their marriages are strained, their children are desperate for attention, and their spiritual lives are in shambles.
 They wish for change, but feel hopelessly trapped by financial burdens.
 Even with their added income, there never seems to be enough money.
-Their families still live paycheck to paycheck.
 We’re now seeing an epidemic of working mothers who desperately long to be home caring for their families, but have little hope of ever being able to afford it.

 But since this way of life is so deeply ingrained our culture, it is very difficult to break out of it.
 Our society still doesn’t honor the occupation they’ve come to refer to as “stay at home mom.”

 On this Mother’s Day, I can’t help but sadly wonder, “What if we were a culture that really did esteem motherhood?”
 Wouldn’t it be something if we experienced a rebirth of reverence for the institution of the family, and a renewed respect and appreciation for full-time mothers?